jia3857/kivy-app/README.md

 ![exemplo](http://i.imgur.com/k2JgkeT.gif)

--Requires kivy
+- Requires kivy

--Runs on Android/iOS/Windows/Mac/Linux
+- Runs on Android/iOS/Windows/Mac/Linux

-##Usage
+## Usage

         Put the audio files in the /music and the program will find and prepare the prapare the audio to be played in the aplication